The policy is also available to download as a pdf.

 Complaints about the conduct of members of the council (councillors)

-If you receive an allegation that a councillor has broken the authority's code of conduct, please provide the complainant with the following guidance: Dealing with complaints against a councillor.
+If you receive an allegation that a councillor has broken the authority's code of conduct, please provide the complainant with the arrangements for dealing with complaints.

 Complaining on behalf of others